SamirTalwar/monospacedmonologues.com/content/posts/2017-11-03--facilitating-better-code-reviews.md

 Over the weekend, I asked a lot of people a few questions about code reviews.

 I have an agenda.
-[We're working on a product that intends to take the pain out of code review.][Prodo.AI] We want to make the best product possible, and that starts with understanding where the pain is.
+[We're working on a product that intends to take the pain out of code review.][prodo.ai] We want to make the best product possible, and that starts with understanding where the pain is.

 The data in my survey is biased towards the sort of people that read this blog.
 So take it with a grain of salt, and if it doesn't resonate with you, comment!
 I'd love to hear from you.